2 credits, Spring 2017

 Handy overview of the geologic history of the region.
 Most of you would probably find this handy as background, and it also forms a source of references for greater detail such as you will need for your presentations.

 This is dominantly a van/camping trip.
 There is a lot of driving so we can really get our hands around the tectonic evolution of the region.
 We will spend four nights camping, then a night in a motel, then another 4 nights camping.
-We usually end up in a motel in Laughlin, Nevada for our motel night.
+We will end up in a motel in Laughlin, Nevada for our motel night.
 Camps will range from perhaps 7000' down to near sea level; nighttime temperatures will generally be near or below freezing outside of Death Valley.
 Daytime temperatures can range from hot (90° possible in Death Valley) to cold (subfreezing) and weather can be sunny to rain to snow.
 We will usually try to camp in campgrounds, but a few nights might be spent in open country camping.
 We will travel in 4 4WD Suburbans with radios and laptops and iPads showing local geologic maps.
 There will be occasional hikes, so have at least one set of sturdy footwear.

 Note that the outdoor program has rentals of some of these items.
 Reservations usually are allowed 30 days in advance.